BAS IIO Curriculum, Emphasis Areas & Courses

 Curriculum, Emphasis Areas & Courses

-Bachelor's in Information Science students take a mix of Foundations, General Education, Core Major, Emphasis Area, Computational Arts & Media, Society, Research Methods, Engagement, Minor and Electives courses, subject to change based on catalog year, placement tests, AP/CLEP credit, transfer work, minor requirements, summer school, etc.
+Bachelor's in Intelligence and Information Operations students take a mix of foundations, general education, core major, emphasis area and elective courses, subject to change based on catalog year, placement tests, AP/CLEP credit, transfer work, minor requirements, summer school, etc.

 View or download fillable BAS IIO degree checklist by emphasis area: